-June 4, 2019, marks the 30th anniversary of the repression at the Tiananmen Square.
+June 4, 2019, marks the 30th anniversary of the repression at Tiananmen Square.
 Located in the center of Beijing, the square was the epicenter of protests led by students.
 In China, however, the events did not take the same turn as in the Soviet Union and its satellite states.
 The Communist regime not only managed to weather the storm but seems to be thriving nowadays.
 Following in the footsteps of figures like Stalin or Fidel Castro, Xi Jinping has set himself out to be “leader for life.”

-We sat down with Christopher “Cris” Lingle to talk about Tiananmen, contemporary China, and what is next for the world’s second largest economy in the world.
+We sat down with Christopher “Cris” Lingle to talk about Tiananmen, contemporary China, and what is next for the world’s second-largest economy in the world.
 Cris is a Visiting Professor at the Universidad Francisco Marroquín in Guatemala and a regular speaker at the Free Market Road Show.
-He has spent most of his time in Asia for the last decades, and is the author of two books on Asia’s economy: Singapore’s Authoritarian Capitalism: Asian Values, Free Market Illusions, and Political Dependency explains the political economy of Singapore’s development, while The Rise and Decline of the ‘Asian Century’: False Starts on the Road to the ‘Global Millennium’ anticipated the turmoil in East Asian economies at the end of the 20th century.
+He has spent most of his time in Asia for the last decades and is the author of two books on Asia’s economy: Singapore’s Authoritarian Capitalism: Asian Values, Free Market Illusions, and Political Dependency explain the political economy of Singapore’s development, while The Rise and Decline of the ‘Asian Century’: False Starts on the Road to the ‘Global Millennium’ anticipated the turmoil in East Asian economies at the end of the 20th century.

 Federico Fernández: What happened in Tiananmen in June 1989?